Naked in Vermont: A Clothing-Optional Resort

 Commonly it’s the men who are comfortable and the woman who is shy at first.
 But more often than not, Amy said, the reluctant partner sheds their clothes as the comfort level increases, and by the end is as happy naked as their partner.

 Lindy said that for men, sometimes their own size becomes an issue as if it’s a competition and they are afraid of losing.
 But like the two-minute rule, in just a little while they see that nobody pays attention to genital size and it’s a non-issue.

 Any Season’s a Good Season

-Abbott’s Glen is most popular during the summer months, when they sell campground sites for $38 per night and sometimes have as many as 50 people dancing to a local blues band in the carriage house.
+Abbott’s Glen is most popular during the summer months when they sell campground sites, and sometimes have as many as 50 people dancing to a local blues band in the carriage house.

 But the fall is still a good season to come, especially if you’re not from New England and still marvel at the spectacular fall foliage of that time of year.
 No matter what the season, at Abbott’s Glen you’re assured an interesting group of happy people, all wearing a smile.

 Find Abbott’s Glen in Halifax, Vermont, near the Massachusetts state border.

 Nude Camping Rates for 2020:

 Mon -Thurs $40.00 per night.
 Fri, Sat & Sun $60.00 per night, $70.00 Special events (Holidays)